~/strait-watch LIVE --:--:-- apps ← about me

 The 12-month rolling average transit count for the same chokepoint — roughly what a normal day looks like.
 A reading 10% below baseline is noise.
 25% below is worth watching.
 40% below usually means a named disruption is in progress.

-These seven carry the overwhelming majority of seaborne trade.
-Others — the Danish Straits, the Strait of Gibraltar, the Kerch Strait, the Taiwan Strait — matter regionally, but the seven shown here are where global supply-chain shocks originate.
+These ten carry the overwhelming majority of seaborne trade — and include the Cape of Good Hope, the main detour route that surges whenever the Red Sea is disrupted.
+Others — the Danish Straits, the Kerch Strait, the Lombok Strait — matter regionally, but the ten shown here are where global supply-chain shocks originate and show up first.

 How current is the data?